JumpsecLabs/Developer.Handbook/README.md

 ## Python Black

 All python projects must use [black](https://github.com/psf/black).
-Within VSCode you use the following extension: [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter)

-The pre-commit hooks should then also make use of `https://github.com/psf/black`, as seen in the `.pre-commit-config.yaml.example` file.
+Fastest method is using [ruff](https://github.com/astral-sh/ruff)

+For pre-commit you can use [ruff-pre-commit](https://github.com/astral-sh/ruff-pre-commit)

 ## Shell Scripting